 Don’t stop pressing buttons just yet—there’s another one in the cockpit that we need to activate.
 When you’d like some additional room back there, give this other button a poke and the settee will magically shift aft by several feet.
 Time to go for a swim?
 Change-o-presto, one more press of the button and the settee moves forward again to “extend” the swim platform.

 There’s yet another cool button-activated gizmo, this one on the flybridge, in the form of an automated Bimini top.
 In case you hadn’t guessed it yet, Sealine is big on buttons.
 Watch our Sealine Life at the Press of a Button video, which shows a slew of moving parts on three Sealines, electrically transforming with zero-effort finger-pushes.

 Warning: once you go to the flybridge to check out the magical Bimini, you won’t want to leave.
 This was one of my favorite parts of the boat, because it’s roomy and rigged for some serious entertaining.
 There’s a built-in grill, a wet bar with an ice maker, and a dinette with seating for six.
 It’ll even be a choice location for cruising, thanks to the passenger’s side sunpad.
 Considering the view and the accoutrements, as long as the weather’s good, why would you choose to be anywhere else?

-The return of this UK builder to the United States may have been headlined by New!
-New!
-New! models and heretofore unseen designs.
-And Sealine has more of them coming in the near future.
-But we doubt anyone on these shores has seen a boat like the T50 before.
+This UK builder may have a number of newer models and previously unseen designs, with more of them coming in the near future.
+But we doubt anyone has seen a boat like the T50 before.
 In fact, we’re not even sure anyone’s ever seen a yacht like it, either.

 For more information, visit Sealine.